JamesBarwell/typescript-app-docker-demo/README.md

 An example app to demonstrate some concepts and best practices:

-* Running development in a Docker container with hot-reload.
+* Developing inside a Docker container, with hot-reload.
 * Example test approach.
 * Use of official node Docker image.
 * Docker multi-stage build.
 * Use of linter and code coverage.
 * Use of Makefile to build and run Docker image.
+* Use of tmux for simple per-project dev orchestration.

 ## Explanation of the core concepts

-### Dev environment

-It can be useful to run node services within their Docker containers when developing them:
+### Developing inside a Docker container

+There are some potential advantages to being able to run code in the container while developing:
-* the code can be run in the same node version as it will use on production.
+* develop the code in the same environment as it will run in production.
-* if you have other services running within Docker, connecting them together becomes easier using Docker's service discovery.
-* bringing a service up is consistent, whether you want to launch it in a production or dev mode.
+* easily connect to other docker services, for example a database, using docker networking.
+* paves the way to bringing up an entire stack of services using docker-compose.

+You can of course continue to run the code directly on the host machine without docker.

 ### Test approach